-Each candidate seeking teacher licensure in North Carolina must either (a): take Praxis Core Academic Skills for Educators (Core) tests in reading, writing, and mathematics, and meet the state-mandated minimum score or (b) meet the state-mandated minimum scores on the SAT or ACT.
-Candidates must also meet state-mandated minimum scores on Praxis II and/or Pearson Foundations of Reading and General Curriculum tests in selected specialty areas.
+Each candidate seeking teacher licensure in North Carolina must either (a): take Praxis Core Academic Skills for Educators (Core) tests in reading, writing, and mathematics, and meet the state-mandated minimum scores or (b) meet the state-mandated minimum scores on the SAT or ACT or (c) have already earned a bachelor's degree.
+Candidates must also meet state-mandated minimum scores on Praxis II and/or Pearson Foundations of Reading test in selected specialty areas.
 It is recommended that the Praxis Core tests be taken by the end of the sophomore year.
 All tests required for licensure must be passed prior to enrolling in Stage 2 courses.

-Note: Candidates seeking Elementary Education or Special Education: General Curriculum licensure will be required to pass the Pearson Foundations of Reading and General Curriculum tests.
+Note: Candidates seeking Elementary Education or Special Education: General Curriculum licensure will be required to pass the Pearson Foundations of Reading and Praxis 7813 or Pearson General Curriculum Math sub-test.
+Those in Special Education must also pass the appropriate Praxis test(s) in Special Education.